mariangle/GettingReal/README.md

 # GettingReal Project
-This is the second project I've worked and it was made with WPF.
-SandrasGroup wanted a booking platform to make it easy for its clients to book a freelance photographer.
-It would've made more sense to make it as website, however we were limited to only work on something we've worked with in school.
-With the timeframe, the goal wasn't having a finished product but a prototype.
+This project was developed using WPF.
+The client, SandrasGroup, required a booking platform that would enable its customers to easily book a freelance photographer.
+Although it would have made more sense to develop a website, we were limited to working with technologies we had learned in school.
+Due to the limited timeframe, the focus was on creating a prototype rather than a finished product.

 # The Code
 The software pattern MVVM has been used to structure seperate program logic and user interface controls.
-To save/load users and bookings I've used textfiles.

 # Product
 ![image](https://user-images.githubusercontent.com/124585244/216984636-3f8e1105-5108-4f0e-95ed-aecacde9ec93.png)